MdMirajAnsari/InterviewNavigator/SQL SERVER/SQL.md

 6. Can you write a query to find records in one table that don't have corresponding records in another table?
 7. How would you merge data from two tables to create a unified view?
 8. Can you explain how to use set operations (UNION, INTERSECT, EXCEPT) to combine data from multiple tables?

-These questions assess the candidate's understanding of joins and their ability to apply join concepts to real-world scenarios.
-They require critical thinking and problem-solving skills, rather than simply recalling join syntax.

-Some possible follow-up questions to drill deeper into their understanding:

-- Can you explain the difference between INNER JOIN and LEFT JOIN?
-- How does the JOIN order affect the query results?
-- Can you optimize this join query for better performance?
-- How would you handle NULL values in the joined columns?
--